-The sharing of complexity biases between artificial phonology and non-linguistic category learning does not prove that they share a common mechanism to the exclusion of naturallanguage phonology.
+The sharing of structural biases between artificial phonology and non-linguistic category learning does not prove that they share a common mechanism to the exclusion of natural-language phonology.
 The currently known shared biases are few, and most are so generic that even radically different learning algorithms can share them (Gluck and Bower, 1988; Kruschke, 1992; Nosofsky et al., 1994; Love et al., 2004; Feldman, 2006).
-Nature sometimes assigns the same function to two circuits, though behavioral similarity and theoretical parsimony would lead us to expect one (e.g., Simons-Wiedenmaier et al., 2006).
+Nature is not guaranteed to be parsimonious, sometimes building two physically distinct circuits where behavioral similarity would lead us to expect one (e.g., Simons-Wiedenmaier et al., 2006).
+Furthermore, artificial phonology also shares structural biases with natural-language phonological typology (§2.3).